wlaub/eow/README.md

 ### Liftboost Block

-[TODO]
 Sort of like a swap block that doesn't move.

-When the player dashes, there are a couple of frames where it grants a liftboost in the direction of its node to the player if the player is touching the block.
-The further the node, the stronger the boost.
-A node 3 tiles (24 pixels) away from the center of the block gives a liftboost equivalent to a swap block.
+When the player dashes while touching the block, it gives liftboost in the direction of the node and then goes on cooldown for 0.8 s.

+With normalize enabled (the default), the liftboost will be scaled so that largest component is 240 (equivalent to a swap block).
+When normalize is disabled, the liftboost will be the vector to the node scaled by 5 (e.g. 1x1 tile offset gives 40x40 liftboost).

 ## Triggers